-Standard Reviewed N/A Satisfactory Not Satisfactory B.1 Course competencies represent industry's expectation of the overarching knowledge, skills, and abilities that 1 st year X B.2 Core course competencies are relevant to industry and employers .
-X B.3 Instruction, activities, and assignment in individual courses are relevant and engaging to students .
-X
+Standard Reviewed N/A Satisfactory Not Satisfactory B.1 Course competencies represent industry's X expectation of the overarching knowledge, skills, and A abilities that 1 st year college students should possess.
+B.2 Core course competencies are relevant to X industry and employers.
+B.3 Instruction, activities, and assignment in X individual courses are relevant and engaging to students.